 \section{Abstract}

-In a fractional Sobolev space $H^\frac{7}{4}(\mathbb{R}^2)$, we prove the desired low-regularity ill-posedness results for the 2D compressible Euler equations and the 2D ideal compressible MHD system.
-For the Euler equations, it is sharp with respect to the regularity of the fluid velocity and density.
-The mechanism behind the obtained ill-posedness is the instantaneous shock formation.
+In a fractional Sobolev space $H^s(\mathbb{R}^2)$ with $s\leq\frac74$, we prove the low-regularity ill-posedness for the 2D compressible Euler equations and the 2D ideal compressible MHD system.
+Our ill-posedness results match the $H^\frac74$ regularity threshold for the 2D compressible Euler system with respect to the fluid velocity and density. \\